-Examples of Level 4 Behaviors Examples of Level 4 Consequences Repeated Level 3 behaviors Smoking (including tobacco products and electronic cigarettes) Possession Drugs/ Alcohol on campus Physical intimidation or verbal abuse towards a staff member Possession of weapons Altering or tampering with school records Individual counselling, with on-going instruction in personal and social development.
-Mediation sessions 3-way conference between administrator, student and parent Individual behavior plan/chart in consultation with Counselor Home-school reporting system (via email, behavior plan or Student Planner)
+Examples of Level 4 Behaviors Examples of Level 4 Consequences Repeated Level 3 behaviors Smoking (including tobacco products and electronic cigarettes) Possession of the above Possession Drugs/ Alcohol on campus Physical intimidation or verbal abuse towards a staff member Possession of weapons Altering or tampering with school records Gross or flagrant violation of school guidelines that endangers the reputation of the school or other students Gross violation of technology Acceptable Use Policy.
+Individual counselling, with on-going instruction in personal and social development.
+Mediation sessions 3-way conference between administrator, student and parent Individual behavior plan/chart in consultation with Counselor Home-school reporting system (via email, behavior plan or Student Planner) Behavior Contract School-based community service Replacement/ repair of damaged property Restriction of privileges and activities Internal or external suspension Referral to Principal for possible dismissal or nonrenewal All actions taken with regards to the Behavioral Management Procedures are decided by the Middle School Leadership Team.